 7. Are there any particular food allergens to be aware of?

 Few food types causing allergic reactions are nuts, peanuts, and milk, egg, wheat and soybean proteins.
 And also, there are food preservatives which may also cause allergy symptoms.

 The diagnosis of food allergy can be difficult.
 Consult your Certified Allergy Specialist to obtain an exact diagnosis of possible disorders of food allergens.

 8. What is Allergy?

-Allergy occurs when a person’s immune system reacts to few environmental substances that are also called allergens and they are found in dust mites, pets, pollen, moulds, insects, foods and some medicines.
+An allergy occurs when a person’s immune system reacts to few environmental substances that are also called allergens and they are found in dust mites, pets, pollen, molds, insects, foods and some medicines.

 The Area of the body Affected form Allergies the nose, eyes, throat, lungs, stomach and bowel, skin.

 In other words, Allergy is the hyper-exaggerated immune response of the human body to a particular environmental substance.

 - Avoid the allergen contact.